murraykj/Pool-Manager/README.md

 * The ability to view messages posted on the employee message board.
 Currently these messages are only accessible via the SwimMetro Management website at [www.swimmetro.com](http://www.swimmetro.com).

 * The addition of a settings page that will allow the user to set their default pool.
-THis default will then be used to pre-select items in the various request forms.
-It will also be used to annotate the user's preferred pool in the Customer Locations feature.
+This default will then be used to pre-select items in the various request forms.
+It will also be used to annotate the user's preferred pool in the Customer Locations area.

+* The application will be updated to access APIs from SwimMetro.
+Currently, only user authentication is done via SwimMetro.
+With the pending retirement of the Parse application, Current Parse API calls will be ported to SwimMetro.

 If you have suggestions for additional features, please email me at [murraykj@ameritech.net](murraykj@ameritech.net).